Architecture

 openads_serverd runs L2–L5 in-process and exposes them over

-the OpenADS-native wire protocol on a TCP port.
-The same DLL
+the OpenADS-native wire protocol on a TCP port (cleartext

-that talks to a local data dir can also speak to a remote
+talks to a local data dir also speaks to a remote

 openads_serverd via a tcp://host:port/<dir> URI — see